Netta-web/GO2COD_ML_05/README.md

 - **Model Evaluation**: Evaluates the model using metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²).

 ## Model
+It has a high prediction score above 90% accuracy